 Don’t believe me?
 If you’ve read Laura Ingalls Wilder’s book, Little Town on the Praire, you might remember the school exhibition of 1884.
 All of the students were tasked with reciting many things they had learned.
 Laura recited geography, sentence diagramming, long division, and the first 2/3 of American history to that point.
 RECITED.
 All of it.
 And her education was obtained in exactly the same manner as thousands of American pioneer children.

 How was this possible?

-Just as with the two previous centuries, education was focused on the necessary, not the frivolous.
+Just as with the two previous centuries in our history of education timeline, education was focused on the necessary, not the frivolous.
 Students were educated from a set of readers (like the McGuffey’s and others) that introduced letters and sounds, simple words, and easy-to-read sentences in the primer.
 As each reader progressed, the level was more advanced, and the “reader” included selections on all topics.
 There were also grammar books, math books, geography books, and others.
 They were straightforward and basic, and could be learned in just a few short years.